-At projection pictures we work as paid consultants in SEIS/EIS film tax guidance for film companies, as we know what HMRC expects for EIS advance assurance.
-We work jointly with accountant Philip Gambrill FCCA, co-founder of pglemon.co.uk.
+We work as paid consultants in SEIS/EIS film tax guidance for film companies at projection pictures, as we know what HMRC expects for EIS advance assurance.
+We work jointly with accountant Philip Gambrill FCCA, co-founder of pglemon; click on the icon.

-HMRC will expect to receive an Investment Memorandum, that an investor will see.
+HMRC will expect to receive an Investment Memorandum that an investor will see.
 The pages will state what the project is about and an overview of the sector.
 If individual cast or crew (especially Heads of Department) are attached or will be.
-The commence date for pre-production through production [principal photography], until the post is complete; and what the entire budget expenditure will be.
+The commence date for pre-production through production [principal photography] until the post is complete, and the entire budget expenditure will be.